| Lesson 3 || The subject approach to database design |

 In the subject approach to database design, all the tables in a database store data according to subject matter.
 A large company, for example, might have a database devoted to the sales department.
 Such a database might have tables devoted to customers, orders, discounts, and so forth.
 Other databases in the same company might be devoted to personnel, accounting, marketing, etc.

-The subject approach to database design is called a top-down design because it follows the four-step order illustrated in the following Slideshow.
+The subject approach to database design is called a top-down design because it follows the four-step order.

 Top Down Design